potaesm/hashcat-pdf-unlocker/README.md

 - `pdf2hashcat` to extract PDF password hashes
 - `hashcat` to crack the password
 - `gpu-scatter-gather` to generate password candidates
-- `qpdf` to inspect the PDF encryption and decrypt the file once the password is known
+- `qpdf` to decrypt the file once the password is known

 ## How the tools work together